ktoso/rx-wiki/Getting-Started.md

 ## Hello World!

-The following are RxJava implementations of “Hello World” in Java, Groovy, and Clojure:
+The following are RxJava implementations of “Hello World” in Java, Groovy, Clojure and Scala:

 In Java =>
 ```java